-- Click on either “Make Payment” or “Mark as Paid” from the left-side drop-down menu (from either the vendor list or from the vendor bill itself).
+- Click on either “Make Payment” or “Mark as Paid” from the right-side drop-down menu (from either the vendor list or from the vendor bill itself).

 - Within the Bill Payment screen, be sure the Payment date is set to either the same day or after the new bill date, then in the Reference No. field, type in the word “apply”.

-- Now go directly to the “Payment” field which is directly to the far left side of the new bill you are wanting to apply the credit to and:
+- Now go directly to the “Payment” field which is directly to the far right side of the new bill you are wanting to apply the credit to and:

 - Type in a payment amount that is EXACTLY the same as the credit amount you want to apply.

 - You will now notice some very important payment details on your Bill Payment screen: